Healthy Living

 Dietitians aim to help you manage and improve your health through your diet.
 A dietitian is also able to prescribe tailored nutrition advice for medical conditions, also known as medical nutrition therapy.

-To be a dietitian in Australia, you must complete a university-level dietetics program accredited by the Dietitians Association of Australia.
-Dietitians who meet this criteria and are registered with the association and are called Accredited Practicing Dietitians (APD).
+To be a dietitian in Australia, you must complete an accredited University-level dietetics degree.
+Dietitians who meet this criteria and complete and comply with the Accredited Practising Dieticians program are called Accredited Practising Dietitians.
 Dietitians often work in hospitals and clinics, aged care services and private practices.

-They can provide personalised nutrition advice based on scientific evidence.
-Dietitians can also help with a range of health problems like obesity, food allergies, high cholesterol, diabetes, cancer and gastrointestinal disease.
+Dietitians can provide personalised nutrition advice based on scientific evidence.
+They can also help with a range of health problems like obesity, food allergies, high cholesterol, diabetes, cancer and gastrointestinal disease.

 A nutritionist provides advice to help you improve or manage your health through your diet.